rsalunga29/security-notes/Defensive Security/Cyber Defense Frameworks/Cyber Kill Chain.md

 ## Reconnaissance
 Reconnaissance is discovering and collecting information on the system and the victim.
 The reconnaissance phase is the planning phase for the adversaries.

 OSINT or open-source intelligence falls under recon phase.
 It is usually the first step an adversary needs to complete to carry our further phases of an attack.
+An adversary needs to study their victim by collecting every available piece of information, including size, email addresses, phone numbers, and employees from publicly available sources.
+### Email Harvesting
+Email harvesting is the process of obtaining email addresses from public, paid, or free services.
+An attacker can use email-address harvesting for a phishing attack.
+The adversary will use several arsenal of tools to conduct this phase, including but not limited to:
+- [theHarvester](https://github.com/laramies/theHarvester) - other than gathering emails, this tool is also capable of gathering names, subdomains, IPs, and URLs using multiple public data sources
+- [Hunter.io](https://hunter.io/) - this is  an email hunting tool that will let you obtain contact information associated with the domain
+- [OSINT Framework](https://osintframework.com/) - OSINT Framework provides the collection of OSINT tools based on various categories
+### Social Media Harvesting
+Adversaries may also use social media websites such as Facebook, X (Twitter), LinkedIn, and Instagram to collect information on a specific victim.
+The information found on social media can be beneficial for an attacker to conduct a phishing attack.
+## Weaponization
+AAA